 In the past, securities class action litigation often has been brought against a company following periods of volatility in the market price of its securities.
-Due to changes in our stock price, we may be the target of securities litigation.
+Due to changes in our stock price, we are and may in the future be the target of securities litigation.
 Securities litigation could result in substantial uninsured costs and divert management's attention and our resources.